CaptainFact/captain-fact-overlay-injector/README.md

     // Required

     /**
-     * Function that selects all the nodes containing your videos.
+     * Function that selects all the nodes containing your video containers.
      * If `factsInjector` is not defined, facts will be added inside returned nodes.
      */
     videosSelector: undefined,